vinz9/FlexCHOP/README.md

 NVIDIA FleX 1.2 solver (https://developer.nvidia.com/flex) integration in TouchDesigner as a CHOP with a limited feature set :
 * liquid particles only
-* planes, boxes and spheres colliders
+* collisions against primitives : planes, boxes and spheres
-* single animated and deforming triangle mesh collider
+* collisions against a single animated and deforming triangle mesh
 * simple disc and rectangle emitters

 A NVIDIA graphics card is required since this uses the CUDA version of the library.
 Geforce 1070 or better recommended